andriusstank/downhill/doc/docs/intro/part3.md

 myLookup v i = unMyVector v ! i
 ~~~

+If this code would be bluntly adapted to work on `Expr`, the
-`Expr` tree will have three nodes with two edges between them:
+tree would have three nodes with two edges between them:

 ``` mermaid
 graph TD